 Places to Stay & Fun things to Do

-This non-smoking retreat has spacious, well-appointed rooms and suites with spectacular mountain views, continental breakfast, WI-FI in every room, indoor heated pool.
+A non-smoking retreat with spacious, well-appointed rooms and suites.
+Enjoy spectacular mountain views, continental breakfast, WI-FI in every room, indoor heated pool.
 Walk to restaurants in Ridgway.

 Relax in luxury at the hotel offering a Las Vegas style casino; or bring your RV and camp under the Stars.
 20 miles southeast of Durango.
 Amenities: indoor pool, lazy river, day spa, casino, dining, bowling.